PedroHBrasil/OptimumTire-Help/docs/4_Tire_Models/G_Creating_Coefficient_Boundaries_From_An_Existing_Model.md

 ---
-Title: Creatig Coefficient Boundaries From an Existing Model
+Title: Creating Coefficient Boundaries From an Existing Model
 summary: This section describes how to create coefficient boundaries from an existing tire model.
 authors:
     - Pedro Brasil